 With the passing of Mike’s father, Mike and Nori leased the ground from Mike’s mom for several years.
 They converted to organic practices in 1984 and were certified organic in 1990.
 Eventually they purchased the farm as a partnership with one of Mike’s brothers (the doctor, not the farmer).
 Mike and Nori have been sole owners since 2005.
 They’re still smiling after all these years.

 Mike, like his grandfather and father, prides himself in producing the best-tasting, highest quality fruit possible.
 His attention to quality has been recognized by retailers and consumers as well as other farmers.
 Also, like his grandfather, Mike decided to plant a variety of nectar peaches that he named Goldline peaches.
 The name comes from the unique orange strip on the suture that contrasts with the white flesh of the fruit.
-They grow as big as grapefruits (see top photo) and are juicy and aromatic.
-They are the last of Naylor’s fruit to be picked in the season and usually ripen in early August.
+They grow as big as grapefruits (see photo) and are juicy and aromatic.
+They are the last of Naylor’s fruit to be picked in the season and usually ripen in late July to early August.
 The Goldlines come with a disclaimer.
 Warning!
 Addictive behavior has been observed in consumers of this product.
 Symptoms include; excessive drooling, juice-stained clothing, and obsessive thoughts such as, “When will the Goldlines be ready?”
 To get email blasts from the Naylors regarding what fruit is coming up and where to find it, send your contact information to them at firstname.lastname@example.org.
 Happy eating!